sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 > Working in the open increases the transparency of services, increases trust in government, creates an ecosystem that promotes innovation, prevents needing to reinvent the wheel by increasing collaboration within, and external to, government.

-This is why the strategy aims to make it possible for ESDC to share software using a process comparable to that for its documents.
+This is why this strategy aims to make it possible for ESDC to share open source code using a process comparable to the one for its open data and information.

-Note:

-Work done in the open supports greater transparency and accountability, ensuring that citizens can trust the public service in doing due diligence.

-It helps contribute to the greater good by sharing knowledge and to ensure durability of investments done with our citizens money.

-This is more of a duty as a government to share with society the work that has been done in the course of its mandate.
-Transparency, trust, open collaboration.

 ### Build a world class public service